JesusUrtasun/JSCourse/chapter02/README.md

 ```
 T(Kelvin) = T(Celsius) + 273.15
 ```
-where the user can introduce the temperature as input in Celsius using `cin`.
+where the user can introduce the temperature as input in Celsius using `prompt`.

 Verify the next conversions:
 - 20 °C -> 293.15 K